dchege711/study_buddy/readme.md

 <sub><sup>[:arrow_up: Back to top](#tasks)</sup></sub>

-* How to differentiate logins on different devices?

 I am using [express-session](https://github.com/expressjs/session) and some custom middleware to support persistent logins.
 In case I'll need to support Facebook/Twitter/Google logins in the future, I'll use [passport](http://www.passportjs.org/docs/configure/).
 For now, Passport is an overkill.

-When a user successfully logs in, I issue a session token that can be used in lieu of a username/email-password combination.
+When a user successfully logs in, I set a token that will be sent on all subsequent requests.
+Once I receive any request that needs a logged in user, I automatically log in a user if the token provided is valid.
+If the cookie is invalid, I redirect them to the login page.

+When a user logs out, I delete the token that I issued upon their initial login and redirect them to the welcome/login page.

 ### :white_check_mark: LogIn, SignUp and Account Recovery